jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 It is an undelegated part of a command, called a *nested command*.

-Because a diamond doesn’t might be a call, it is also called an *execution* or an *execution point*.
+Because a diamond doesn’t need to be a call, it is also called an *execution* or an *execution point*.

 An undelegated square inside a command is also considered a nested command.